 RCSB Protein Data Bank, Rutgers University

 I am a structural biologist, dedicated to promoting a molecular view of biology.
-I enjoy visualizing biomolecular structures, and learning about their interactions and functions.
+I enjoy visualizing biomolecular structures, learning about their interactions and understanding their functions in atomic detail.
 I am also interested in pedagogy, visual thinking and spatial reasoning.

 University of Montana Western